CiTR/djland/README.md

 2) Create a MySQL database for DJland and a username / password for this database.

-3) Copy the file in the 'headers' folder called config-sample.php to a new file in the same location called 'config.php'
+3) Copy the file called config-sample.php to a new file in the same location called 'config.php'

 4) Edit config.php to enter your station info, database credentials, and enabled feature list